Call Button

 Unlike episodic tension headache, chronic tension headache occurs if the person suffers more than 15 attack days per month for at least three months.
 Some sufferers may have a continuous headache lasting all day for 10-30 years or more.

-Chronic tension type headache is usually resistant to painkillers, and at times sufferers can also experience migraines in conjunction with their chronic tension headaches.
+Chronic tension type headache is usually resistant to pain medicine, and at times sufferers can also experience chronic migraine in conjunction with their chronic tension headaches.

 Vertigo Headaches